Hybrid Si-GST Polarization-Insensitive Dynamically Tunable Bifocal Metalens Operating at 1.55-$\mu$m Wavelength: THERMAL SIMULATION OF LASER-INDUCED GST

 where $R$ is the surface reflectivity of GST, $\alpha$ is the absorption coefficient, $P$ is the incident laser power, $l$ is the side length of the laser spot, and $f(t)$ represents the temporal pulse profile.
 The laser beam was assumed to propagate along the $z$-axis.

-During amorphization, the crystalline GST layer undergoes melting and rapid solidification into the amorphous phase.
-Since the latent heat of fusion significantly affects the temperature evolution during this transition, the phase-change process was modeled using the \textit{Phase Change Material} module in COMSOL~\cite{liang2023enhanced}, which is based on the following relations~\cite{kiselev2021transmissivity}:
+During amorphization, the \textit{c}-GST layer undergoes melting and rapid solidification into the amorphous phase (\textit{a}-GST).
+Since the latent heat of fusion significantly affects the temperature evolution during this transition, the phase-change process was modeled using the \textit{Phase Change Material} module in COMSOL \cite{liang2023enhanced}, which is based on the following relations \cite{kiselev2021transmissivity}:

 where $\theta_1$ and $\theta_2$ are the solid and liquid phase fractions, respectively; $C_{p,1}$ and $C_{p,2}$ are the specific heat capacities of the solid and liquid phases; $\kappa_1$ and $\kappa_2$ are the corresponding thermal conductivities; and $L_{1 \rightarrow 2}$ is the latent heat of fusion.
 The density of the two phases is assumed to remain constant during melting.